mehdi-farsi/CityFormatter/README.md

 CityFormatter
 =============

-ruby script to format list of french city and convert it from XML to JSON
+ruby script to format list of french cities and converts it from XML to JSON